Xilinx/open-nic/README.md

 # Copyright Notice and Disclaimer

-This file contains confidential and proprietary information of Xilinx, Inc. and is protected under U.S. and international copyright and other intellectual property laws.
+This file contains confidential and proprietary information of Advanced Micro Devices-Xilinx and is protected under U.S. and international copyright and other intellectual property laws.

 DISCLAIMER